Hong Kong's Medical Workers Under Pressure From Coronavirus

 Joe, a resident specialist in his 30s at another medical facility, has so far only dealt with suspected coronavirus cases.
 (He asked to go by a pseudonym to protect his identity.)
 But he’s volunteered to join the so-called “dirty team,” assigned to working with confirmed cases, should they come through to his hospital, next month.

 “I don’t have kids,” Joe says.
 “But my colleagues, a good friend of mine, has two kids.
-Another colleague who is also going to join the dirty team next week, his wife is going to deliver soon.”
+Another colleague who is also going to join the ‘dirty team’ next week, his wife is going to deliver soon.”

 At a recent meeting, Joe’s boss told him: “We must not let the things that happened 17 years ago [during the SARS outbreak] happen again.
 No matter what, we must protect ourselves and our colleagues.”

-In many ways, the coronavirus epidemic has exposed cracks in an under-resourced healthcare system.
+In some ways, the coronavirus epidemic has exposed cracks in an healthcare system that many say has long been overburdened.
 By one estimate, Hong Kong needs thousands more doctors to bring its health services up to international standards.
 During flu season, bed occupancy rate at public hospitals can exceed 120%, according to a report by the city’s Hospital Authority.
 Patients wait on average more than three years for specialist care.
 The rapidly ageing population further compounds the problem—the medical needs of the elderly are at least 5.5 times that of the rest of the population.

-Joe says that the influx of suspected coronavirus cases means that “Non-emergency operations must be canceled.
-Patients who need the support of high-flow oxygen masks can’t receive it, because that can only be done in isolation wards, which are full.
-We don’t have the capacity.
-We can’t deal with this tsunami.”
+Joe complains that the government has overlooked the “collateral damage” that’s resulted from his under-resourced department redirecting efforts to deal with suspected coronavirus cases, most of whom are from the mainland.
+He says emergency operations have been canceled, and certain procedures have to be put off because they can only be done in isolation wards, which are full.

+“We don’t have the capacity,” he says.
+“We can’t deal with this tsunami.”

 Read more: How Long Will the Coronavirus Outbreak Last?
 Experts Are Scrambling to Find Out

-At another hospital, a doctor who asked to be identified as S., agreed that resources were an issue.
+At another hospital, a doctor who asked to be identified as S., agreed that the lack of resources could put lives at risk.

 “We don’t have enough isolation wards,” he says.
 “What happens is that we have to put about two or three suspected cases in one isolated cubicle.
 The problem is that one of them could come back testing positive.”